Visiting ORNL

 Getting into ORNL

-• On Tour Day (the first day of the training), arrive at the visitor center at 10:30 AM.
-This leisurely time allows for less traffic, any site registration issues, and time for those who will be flying in the first day.
+- On Tour Day (the first day of the training), arrive at the visitor center at 10:30 AM.
+This leisurely time allows for less traffic, any site registration issues, and any travel delays.
 Around 15 parking spaces at the visitor center will be reserved for "RAIS training" (please do not park in another marked spot or you risk the chance of being ticketed).
 Enter the visitor center to obtain your badge and be met by RAIS staff.
-Once badged in, we’ll eat lunch and then load into buses at 1 PM for tours.
+Once everyone has arrived and recieved badges, we’ll eat lunch and then load into buses at 1 PM for tours.

-• Mind the speed limits around the guard shacks and inside the property.
-There is a roundabout and crosswalk to deal with at the visitor center entrance; pedestrians have the right of way.
+- Mind the speed limits around the guard shacks and inside the property.
+Pay attention to the roundabout and crosswalk at the visitor center entrance; pedestrians have the right of way.

 Who to contact with any concerns